Jason Ropell Out as Amazon Film Chief

-Jason Ropell is out as the head of Amazon’s film division, Variety has confirmed.
+Jason Ropell is out as the head of Amazon Studio’s film division, Variety has confirmed.

 Amazon will conduct a search for Ropell’s replacement.
 His ouster comes as newly minted Amazon Studios head Jennifer Salke is shaking things up.
 Although nothing has been set in stone, Salke is moving the company in a different direction and is believed to be looking to back projects on both the film and television front that are more mainstream and less esoteric.
 Salke replaced Roy Price in March.
 Price, who favored prestige fare from the likes of Woody Allen, was forced to resign last October after being accused of sexual harassment.